Fat necrosis

 Fat necrosis is necrosis affecting fat tissue (adipose tissue).
 The term is well-established in medical terminology despite not denoting a specific pattern of necrosis.
 Fat necrosis may result from various injuries to adipose tissue, including: physical trauma, enzymatic digestion of adipocytes by lipases, radiation therapy, hypoxia, or inflammation of subcutaneous fat (panniculitis).

 The gross appearance of fat necrosis is as an irregular, chalky white area within otherwise normal adipose tissue.
+Rarely, mobile encapsulated fat necrosis may instead appear as a mobile, firm, fibrous nodule deep to the skin.

 Pathophysiology

 Trauma

 Traumatic injury of adipose tissue liberates stored fat as well as lipases from adipocytes.
 The extracellular fat then elicits a swift inflammatory response, attracting macrophages and polymorphonuclear leukocytes which proceed to phagocytose the freed fat.
 The process eventually leads to fibrosis.
 The necrotic tissue may eventually form a palpable mass (especially if situated at a superficial site like the breast).

 Traumatic fat necrosis commonly affects the breast and may resemble a tumour (especially in case of calcification of the necrotic mass).